honojs/website/docs/middleware/builtin/cache.md

 # Cache Middleware

 The Cache middleware uses the Web Standards' [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache).
-It caches a given response according to the `Cache-Control` headers.

 The Cache middleware currently supports Cloudflare Workers projects using custom domains and Deno projects using [Deno 1.26+](https://github.com/denoland/deno/releases/tag/v1.26.0).
+Also available with Deno Deploy.

-Please be aware that the Cache API is not currently supported by Deno Deploy.
-The `caches` variable, which is part of the Cache API, may not be available in the Deno Deploy environment.
+Cloudflare Workers respects the `Cache-Control` header and return cached responses.
+For details, refer to [Cache on Cloudflare Docs](https://developers.cloudflare.com/workers/runtime-apis/cache/).
+Deno does not respect headers, so if you need to update the cache, you will need to implement your own mechanism.

 See [Usage](#usage) below for instructions on each platform.